 I am a believer in Jesus Christ, happily married to my wife Sharon since 2017, an active member of Harvest Mission Community Church, and in my spare time, enjoy trying new foods, writing Yelp reviews, playing acoustic guitar, basketball, and reading books.
 I love Michigan football (and to a lesser extent, basketball) and hence will be generally preoccupied on Saturdays in the fall season.

 - Apr.
-2020 - Will be starting a postdoc position working with Ras Bodik at the University of Washington.
+2020 - Starting a postdoc position with Ras Bodik at the University of Washington.

 - Mar.
-2020 - Will perform oral defense and finish PhD at the University of Michigan.
+2020 - Performed my defense at the University of Michigan!

 - Jan.
 2020 - Presented dual-specification SQL query synthesis and an abstract on a fragment-driven natural language interface for databases at CIDR 2020 in Amsterdam.